-This page serves as a place to gather personal thoughts, ideas about Blockchain-related topics.
-Thoughts are my own.
+This page serves as a place to gather personal thoughts and expertise made during my time as freelancer and small business owner.
+Thoughts are my own, leave them to me!

 I have recently started playing around with obsidian for my personal knowledge-base and love it.
 Not only does it